microsoft/MSMARCO-Document-Ranking/README.md

 To Download the MSMARCO Dataset please navigate to [msmarco.org](http://www.msmarco.org/dataset.aspx) and agree to our Terms and Conditions.
 If there is some data you think we are missing and would be useful please open an issue.

 # Ranking Task
 MS MARCO(Microsoft Machine Reading Comprehension) is a large scale dataset focused on machine reading comprehension, question answering, and passage ranking.
-A variant of this task will be the part of [TREC](https://trec.nist.gov/) and [AFIRM 2019](http://sigir.org/afirm2019/).
-For Updates about [TREC 2019](https://github.com/dfcf93/DeepLearningTREC2019) please follow [This Repository](https://github.com/dfcf93/DeepLearningTREC2019)
+A variant of this task will be the part of [TREC](https://trec.nist.gov/).
-## Passage Reranking task Task
+## Document Reranking task Task
-Given a query q and a the 1000 most relevant passages P = p1, p2, p3,... p1000, as retrieved by BM25 a succeful system is expected to rerank the most relevant passage as high as possible.
-For this task not all 1000 relevant items have a human labeled relevant passage.
-Evaluation will be done using [MRR](https://en.wikipedia.org/wiki/Mean_reciprocal_rank)
+Given a query q and a the 100 most relevant documents D = d1, d2, d3,..., d100, as retrieved by BM25 a succeful system is expected to rerank the most relevant passage as high as possible.
+Evaluation will be done using [MRR](https://en.wikipedia.org/wiki/Mean_reciprocal_rank) @100.
 ### Generation
 To generate the ranking task dataset we started with the regular MSMARCO dataset which means if people want to generate any data in a different format they are more than able to(and even provide us with suggestions!).
 We are hoping to open source our production code shortly so people can generate the sets for themselves(with any normalization they may find interesting).